 So is that it?
 Should we shelve our beloved sea mists forever?
 Do sugar sprays actually get the same results?
 We asked some experts to clear things up.

 Aside from the obvious, it all comes down to the finish you're looking for.
-"Both salt and sugar sprays add texture to hair, but if you want the traditional summer texture—the appearance of having lounged on the beach all day—go with sea salt," says Halli Bivona of the John Barrett salon in NYC.
+"Both salt and sugar sprays add texture to hair, but if you want the traditional summer texture—the appearance of having lounged on the beach all day—go with sea salt," says Halli Bivona.
 "If you are looking for a bit more polish and softness for your hair, go with sugar spray."

 "It's true what they say, that it can be too much of a good thing," cautions Bivona.
 Just like matte lipstick has a tendency to dry out our pouts, salt spray can do the same for our strands.
 That's because water molecules are attracted to salt, so any salt on our hair will pull the moisture right out.
 That's not even to mention that many texturizing sprays are also formulated with alcohol, which is majorly drying and can even fade your color.